Lowering The Odds

 This accuracy is necessary because everything that you cut using a miter gauge or a cross cut slide depends on the parallelness of the grooves to the blade.
 Being off just a tiny bit can throw all of your angles into the third dimension.
 This will cause you no end of frustration.
 Trust me, it is better and far more easier to make the adjustments to your table top.

 I have read books and instructions that insist on cutting severely cupped boards with the cupped [concave] side up.
-I don’t understand the logic of this.
+I dont understand the logic of this.
 When the cupped side is up the board sort of wobbles its way down the saw.
 Rocking would be a more descriptive word.
 Where is the control here?
 Does this rocking your way down the saw appear or feel safe?
 Picture 10 shows the proper way to place a cupped board on the table for ripping or cross cutting.
-If the cupped [concave] side is down, the board is resting on it’s edges and can’t wobble or rock.
-Now, I know what you are about to say, that when the board finally is pushed past the blade, and the board comes down, won’t it grab and cause a kick back?
-The answer to this is yes and no. Certainly it has the potential for a kick back, at least for a brief moment, but because we are ready for it, it doesn’t get the chance, and because we are using a wide kerf blade, the board doesn’t get a chance to bind.
+If the cupped [concave] side is down, the board is resting on its edges and cant wobble or rock.
+Now, I know what you are about to say, that when the board finally is pushed past the blade, and the board comes down, wont it grab and cause a kick back?
+The answer to this is yes and no. Certainly it has the potential for a kick back, at least for a brief moment, but because we are ready for it, it doesnt get the chance, and because we are using a wide kerf blade, the board doesnt get a chance to bind.
 I feel much more at ease, or as much at ease as you can ever get operating a table saw, when the cupped side is down.

 When I have a truly severe cup, or bow, I go to my band saw and cut the board there first.
 This greatly reduces any of the dangers described above.
 It is a very safe way to eliminate the problems normally associated with cutting dangerously cupped boards.
 One other thing.
 Cut the longer boards more or less to length, before ripping them.
 This will make things a lot easier to handle, and less dangerous to cut.

 Never rip a board without having a straight edge to work from, ie., against the fence.
-Always joint an edge, or straight line an edge, however you do it, don’t start ripping without a straight edge.
+Always joint an edge, or straight line an edge, however you do it, dont start ripping without a straight edge.
 The consequences of attempting this can be quite severe.
 The board will follow the outside or fence edge, and if it is curved, will force the board into the back of the blade causing a kick back.
 Without a straight edge, against the fence, it is just not possible to make a straight cut, or avoid a kick back.

 When ripping or cross cutting you must keep pressure against the fence.
 Your eye must never leave sight of the board against the fence.
 Failure to keep pressure against the fence is a sure way to have a kick back.This is probably the number one cause of kick back, and the least understood.
 To help keep pressure against the fence, you must stand off to the left of the blade.
 This gives you an angle of attack, and creates a vector of force against the fence.
 If you allow the board to creep away from the fence it is forced into the back of the blade, which is coming up, and forces the board up and across the blade.
 Remember where that blade is coming from.
 See pictures 6 and 7 on page 6, for a reminder on vector force lines.

 Always stand to the left side of the blade when cutting.
 Reread page one.
 It always amazes me when I see people standing directly behind the board they are cutting.
 This is very dangerous!
-If that board binds up it will come straight back, on it’s way towards the rear.
+If that board binds up it will come straight back, on its way towards the rear.
 It will not stop and wait for you to get out of the its path.
 One friend of mine watched in utter amazement as a board he was cutting propelled itself through a door, on its way across the sidewalk, and into a car parked on the street.
 By the way both doors were locked.
 Stand off to the left side of the blade.
 The board you have to worry about is the one trapped between the fence and the blade.
 Additionally, any chips, including carbide tips, and saw dust that are flying off the blade will go past you as well.
 The cut off is not going anywhere.

 This is one of the most difficult things to convince table saw users to do.
 Build a large table for support.
 No matter what kind of material you are cutting, there is absolutely no way that you can push it through the saw without plenty of table support.
-If the board is 8’ long and the table saw support behind the blade is only 7” or 8” then the amount of force required to keep the board flat on the table and in the cut becomes substantial.
+If the board is 8 long and the table saw support behind the blade is only 7 or 8 then the amount of force required to keep the board flat on the table and in the cut becomes substantial.
 So much so that if anything happens you are so out of balance, that you cannot react correctly or swiftly enough to prevent injury.
 It is, therefore, absolutely essential that your table saw be equipped with a surround table.
-Don’t yell and scream, that there isn’t enough room in the garage.
+Dont yell and scream, that there isnt enough room in the garage.
 Read on Horatio.
 This table can be a permanent one, for those of you with enough space.
 Build it long enough and wide enough to meet almost any contingency.
 Consider the weight, width, and length of a sheet of plywood for instance.
 It can be a temporary table, composed of movable parts, ie., work benches on wheels that can be moved into place when needed.
 Or it can be an attached lift up table, with folding legs that drop down, and lock into place when needed.
 However you accomplish the assembly of your table, it has to be done.

 All of you have seen those little stands with a roller on them.
 They are advertised as a solution to the above problem of supporting work.
-The answer is very easy, they don’t.
+The answer is very easy, they dont.
 To set the height of the roller so that the board clears the top, it , the roller, has to be set much lower than the table saw, which defeats the whole purpose of having it in the first place.
 If you set it just right, the roller gets knocked to the ground.
 This generally causes a certain knee jerk kind of reaction.
 By setting the roller to the table saw height it will invariably get knocked over by any board trying to pass over it.
 I think Murphy has something to do with it.
 Actually, it has to do with the bending moment of wood.

 Another problem is that the roller has to be at a perfect right angle to the blade, or the board will veer off to one side or the other.
 This usually elicits some expletive that is considered shop talk.
 Shop talk should never be used at home, or in the house.